Q. Who are you and what do you do?

 Q. What made the team at Ørsted want to get involved in the project?

-A. World leaders recently sat down at COP 26 to discuss the challenges climate change brings, it’s clear that we need projects with real purpose that can provide inspiration and hope.
+A. It’s clear that we need projects with real purpose that can provide inspiration and hope.
 We owe it to ourselves and our future generations.

 It’s those future generations that we are focussed on through our collaborative partnership with Eureka! in developing a world-class science and discovery centre in Wirral.

 By making STEAM (Science, Technology, Engineering, Arts and Mathematics) subjects exciting and accessible, we hope to boost aspiration in science-based careers, such as offshore wind – inspiring a new generation of young scientists, engineers, and technicians.

 Renewable energy will be at the heart of the global fight against climate change.
 Clean energy technologies like offshore wind, renewable hydrogen and solar power will play a key role in a shift to a clean energy and help meet the UK’s “net-zero” targets.

 Offshore wind has already become a key figure on the Wirral’s waterfront and the region has established a well-deserved reputation as a centre of excellence for clean energy.
 With more and more young people aware of climate change, it’s important to give them an insight into the world of renewables and potential career the opportunities on their own doorstep.
 The partnership with Eureka!
 Science + Discovery will help to give a deeper understanding, but in a fun and interactive way.

 Q. What has been Ørsted’s involvement in the project so far?